 The best grooming barn welcomes you

-On this day, the two enjoyed the early morning powder and mainly enjoyed the groomed runs.
+On this day, the two enjoyed the powder snow first thing in the morning, focusing on the groomed runs.

-Their favorite was the hard course in the Nagamine area.
+Their favorite was the icy, gritty course in the Nagamine area.

 He slid down the corduroy slope, which no one had yet slid down, and shouted, "It feels so good!!"